-The Graduate School of Education is monitoring the COVID-19 (the disease caused by the novel coronavirus) situation carefully and is taking proactive and prudent measures at the direction of university leadership to ensure the health and safety of the GSE community in accordance with the guidance provided by the Centers for Disease Control and Prevention (CDC), NYS Governor Andrew Cuomo and the New York State Department of Health, and the Erie County Department of Health.
+GSE remains focused on our academic, research and community service mission.
+Ensuring the safety of the campus community is paramount as we evolve our response to the COVID-19 pandemic and return to campus.
+We are taking proactive and prudent measures at the direction of university leadership to ensure the health and safety of the GSE community in accordance with the guidance provided by the Centers for Disease Control and Prevention (CDC), the NYS Governor, the New York State Department of Health, and the Erie County Department of Health.
 Our priority is to support the health and safety of our community and maintain quality and continuity in our academic and research programs.

 Follow UB's COVID-19 Information dashboard for updates on the university's response and quick links to common questions.

 Individuals who have experienced hate crimes and bias-based incidents are encouraged to call the New York State Attorney General Office's Hotline at 1-800-771-7755 or email Civil.Rights@ag.ny.gov.

 Contact Counseling Services at 716-645-2720

 Visit UB's Blue Table pantry webpage to order.

 Help keep UB healthy.
 Display posters and digital signage in public spaces to encourage the entire community to follow proper safety protocol.